Rosslanders 2nd in Amazing Race Canada finale

-The Rosslanders were runners-up on the season finale of The Amazing Race Canada.
+The Rosslanders were runners-up on the season finale of CTV’s The Amazing Race Canada.

 Ryan Lachapelle and Kenneth McAlpine finished second in the 11-week competition on CTV.
-The final episode took them to Quebec City.
+The final episode took them to Quebec City, where they scaled a net above a waterfall and walked up the side of a building.

 While they missed out on the $250,000 grand prize, they did win a trip to Barcelona plus $5,000.